OmarSiwy/OmarSiwy/README.md

     <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=OmarSiwy&show_icons=true&theme=dark" alt="Top Languages Used"/>
   </a>
 </p>

-### Current Works
-- [] Zig Abstraction Layer for ARM-Based Micro-Controllers
-- [] Runner's Pal, a Line-Tracking Robot that paces you with other benefits
 </div>

+### ⚡ Current Works

+🌟 **Zig Abstraction Layer for ARM-Based Micro-Controllers**
+Working on a high-performance layer to simplify development on ARM-based microcontrollers using Zig, aiming for efficiency and speed.

+🚀 **Runner's Pal - A Line-Tracking Robot**
+A line-tracking robot designed to pace runners, offering additional benefits to enhance your running experience.